 MATLAB: Matlab is available on the ER4 Windows Systems.
 It is a fully functional system and can be used for all class projects.
 However, Matlab jobs submitted to a Windows system require the user to be with the PC for the duration of the job.
 Some Matlab jobs can take a long time to run.
 Those jobs are better submitted to the ER4 Unix systems which allow for untended, back ground processes.

-MICROSOFT OFFICE: As a part of the University-Microsoft agreepemtn, MS Office is available on all of the ER4 PCs.
+MICROSOFT OFFICE: As a part of the University-Microsoft agreepemtn, MS Office is available on all of the ECE student lab PCs.
 A "full" installation was made, but this does not necessarily include every extension or template for each given package.
-If you find need of something that has not been installed, please send a request to site.
+If you find need of something that has not been installed, please send a request to the ETS Service Portal.

 All usage policies that apply to the Unix labs also apply to the PC labs.
 Thus no eating or drinking anything other than water in secured containers, is allowed in the labs, and the machines are only to be used for ECE classwork, etcetera...

 SYSTEM MODIFICATIONS: Any modifications to the system, be it through modification to the registry or to system files is absolutely forbidden.
 The systems are set up to run as multi-user workstations and as such are not to be modified by individuals.
-If you feel that a system modification is required for your scholastic works, please send email to site, and we will take it under advisement.
+If you feel that a system modification is required for your scholastic works, please submit a request via the ETS Service Portal, and we will take it under advisement.

 MULTIPLE PROCESSES: Unlike the HPs, there are no remote users on the ER4 PC systems.
 Thus, there are no limits on the number of processes that you run (limited to one machine).
 However, please note that resources on any machine are finite, and the more you run, the slower any given single task will be performed.
 For best performance from the PCs, please only run what you have to.